micropython/micropython/docs/esp32/pcnt.rst

 Constructor
 -----------

-.. class:: Encoder(id, phase_a, b_pin, \*, x124=4, filter=12787, scale=1)
+.. class:: Encoder(id, phase_a=machine.Pin, phase_b=machine.Pin, \*, x124=4, filter=12787, scale=1)

-    Encoder start to count immediately.
+    The Encoder starts to count immediately.
 Filtering is enabled.
     Construct and return a new quadrature encoder object using the following parameters:

       - *id*.
 Values of *id* depend on a particular port and its hardware.
         Values 0, 1, etc. are commonly used to select hardware block #0, #1, etc.

-      - *phase_a*, *phase_b* are input pins :ref:`machine.Pin <machine.Pin>` for monitoring of quadrature encoder pulses
+      - *phase_a*, *phase_b* are input pins :ref:`machine.Pin <machine.Pin>` for monitoring of quadrature encoder pulses.
+        The keywords may be omitted.

     Keyword arguments:

       - *x124*\=value.
-Possible values is 1, 2, 4.
+Hardware multiplier, possible values is 1, 2, 4.
+The default value is 4.
+        More info in `Quadrature decoder state table <https://en.wikipedia.org/wiki/Incremental_encoder#Quadrature_decoder>`_.
         When more Encoder resolution is needed, it is possible for the encoder to count the leading and trailing edges of the quadrature encoder’s pulse train from one channel, which doubles (x2) the number of pulses.
 Counting both leading and trailing edges of both channels (A and B channels) of a quadrature encoder will quadruple (x4) the number of pulses:

-          - 1 - count the leading(or trailing) edges from one channel.
+          - 1 - count the leading(or trailing) edges from one phase channel.
-          - 2 - count the leading and trailing edges from one channel.
+          - 2 - count the leading and trailing edges from one phase channel.
-          - 4 - count both leading and trailing edges of both channels.
+          - 4 - count both leading and trailing edges of both phase channels.

+      - *scale*\=value.
+Sets the scale value.
+The default value is 1.
+You may treat the scale factor as **click per impulse**, **revolution per impulse**, **angle per impulse** etc.
+        Hint: Set scale factor to 1/4 to balance the multiplier x124=4.

-    These keywords are the same as the Counter keywords, see above:
+    This keyword is the same as the Counter keyword, see above:
       - *filter*\=value
-      - *scale*\=value

 Methods
 -------